What Are Offshore Casinos?

 No federal law bans players from using them, but some states prohibit online gambling.
 Since they operate outside US law, players have no legal protection if something goes wrong.

-Responsible gambling is key—knowing the risks, reading the terms, and choosing reputable casinos.
+Responsible gambling is key.
+Know the risks, read the terms, and choose reputable casinos.
 But, more importantly, play at the sites OC2 recommends.
 Alternatively, you can play at legal US casinos and sweepstakes sites.